 Cooperation with God in the work of sanctification needs acceptance of God’s high standard of holiness.
 The original high standard is the character of God (Exodus 15:11; Isaiah 6:3; 1 Peter 1:15; Revelation 4:8).
 To help man understand something of His holy character, God has given man His holy law (Exodus 20: 3-17), which is a revelation of His nature of love (Psalms 19:7–10; Romans 7:12).
 His law (Exodus 20:3-17) describes the kind of loving character He wants us to have.

 As the life is measured by God’s divine law, the grace and power of God change the character of man to reflect that of His Creator (2 Corinthians 3:18).
-Thus, the holiness of the Creator, lost when man sinned, is to be restored in man (Genesis 1:26, 27; 2 Corinthians 3:18).
+Thus, the holiness of the Creator, lost when man sinned, is to be restored in man (Genesis 1:26, 27; 2 Corinthians 3:18) by the work of the Holy Spirit in the life of the believer.

 In His service,